prakharmrsl/easypcceo.github.io/pages/test.md

   </div>
 </section>

-It ships with 3 140mm case fans, and has room for an additional 3 120mm case fans.
-There's plenty of room for hard drives, radiators, and graphics cards.

 Corsair manages to pull this off thanks to its awesome dual-chamber design.

 The components that don't require active cooling are moved to the back.